techsenger/patternfx/README.md

 across the component tree without violating the Unidirectional Hierarchy Rule (UHR), as the relationships are strictly hierarchical and non-cyclic.

-### Composite Component <a name="composite-component"></a>
+### Component Composer<a name="component-composer"></a>

-Components can be either simple or composite.
-A simple component has no child components.
-A composite component has one or more child components.
-The use of `Composer` and `Mediator` is required only for components that manage children or dynamically create other components, such as dialogs, panels, or complex containers.
+The `ComponentComposer` is responsible for:
+1. Creating, positioning, and managing child components (those that will reside directly inside this component).
+2. Creating and positioning derived components (those that will be provided to another component after creation, e.g., dialogs, tabs, system notifications, etc.).

 Working with a composite component is one of the most challenging parts of using the platform for the following reasons:

 1. MVVM Gap.
-MVVM does not specify how child components should be created, how their lifecycle should be managed, or how they should be composed.
+MVVM does not specify how child and derived components should be created, how their lifecycle should be managed, or how they should be composed.
 2. Architectural Conflict.
 According to MVVM, the `ViewModel` must not know about the `View`, yet the `ViewModel` may need to initiate the creation of new components (for example, opening a dialog) and their composition — which is impossible without interacting with the `View`.